databrary/policies/jobs/webdev.md

 ### Responsibilities

-- Implement dynamic and modular web application to present and manipulate research materials.
+- Implement dynamic and modular web application to organize, present, and manipulate research materials.
-- Create, test, and validate interface (UX and UI) designs using rapid visual prototyping techniques.
+- Design, implement, test, and validate web framework controllers.
 - Directly work with researchers (users) to identify and prioritize new features.
 - Learn, understand, and reorganize research data as needed for better integration with the site.